+At Copper Mill Elementary we collectively strive to foster a culture of learning and growing.
 We support and execute the mission of Zachary Community School Board.
-We believe that every student is capable of reaching his/her maximum potential through high-quality instruction.
-It is the goal of the staff at Copper Mill Elementary to work with you to create a rich learning environment for all students.
+We believe that every student can reach his/her maximum potential through high-quality instruction.